Kevin Moriarty, Chair

 Ed Herendeen, Producing Director; Contemporary American Theater Festival, Shepherdstown, WV

-Chris Jennings, Managing Director; Shakespeare Theatre Company, Washington, DC
+Chris Jennings, Executive Director; Shakespeare Theatre Company, Washington, DC

 Marshall Jones III, Producing Artistic Director; Crossroads Theatre Company, New Brunswick, NJ

 Max Leventhal, Owner's Representative; The Woodruff Arts Center, Atlanta, GA